9 Types of Millets and Their Benefits

 Millets have also shown protective effects against breast, liver and colon cancer cells in cellular studies.

-A compound named 3-deoxyanthocyanidins from the bran of black sorghum strongly inhibited the growth of various human cancer cell lines.
+A compound named 3-deoxyanthocyanidins from the bran of black sorghum strongly inhibited the growth of various human cancer cells in cellular studies.

 And its potential was comparable to that of quercetin, one of the most potent antioxidant molecules.